Amendments to the Constitution of Bangladesh: Twelfth Amendment

 The Twelfth Amendment Act was passed on 18 September 1991, following a constitutional referendum.
-It amended Articles 48, 55, 56, 57, 58, 59, 60, 70, 72, 109, 119, 124, 141A and 142, restoring executive powers to the Prime Minister's Office, as per the original 1972 constitution, but which had been held by the President's Office since 1974.
+It amended Articles 48, 55, 56, 57, 58, 59, 60, 70, 72, 109, 119, 123(1) and (2) 124, 141A and 142, restoring executive powers to the Prime Minister's Office, as per the original 1972 constitution, but which had been held by the President's Office since 1974.
 Instead, the President became the constitutional head of the state; the Prime Minister became the executive head; the cabinet headed by the Prime Minister became responsible to the Jatiya Sangsad; the post of the Vice President was abolished and the President was required to be elected by the members of the Jatiya Sangsad.
 Moreover, through Article 59 of the Constitution, this Act ensured the participation of the people's representatives in local government bodies.

 Thirteenth Amendment

 The Constitution (Thirteenth Amendment) Act, 1996 (28 March) introduced a non-party Caretaker Government (CtG) system which, acting as an interim government, would give all possible aid and assistance to the Election Commission for holding the general election.

-It was declared illegal on 10 May 2011 by the Appellate Division of Supreme Court.
+It was declared illegal on 10 May 2011 by the Appellate Division of the Supreme Court.
 Though High Court declared it legal previously on 4 August 2004.